-A genetic test is a perfect guide to understand one's ideal diet and nutritional needs.
+A genetic test is a perfect guide to understanding one's ideal diet and nutritional needs.
 The test can help provide information on the following:

-o Micronutrients (Vitamin and mineral) deficiency - The report tells one about their genetic tendency for various vitamin deficiencies and possible health hazards that might arise from it.

-o Response to macronutrients (proteins, fats, carbohydrates, fibres, etc.)- Depending on the genotype, some people with high carbohydrate intake gain more weight than others.
-In contrast, others may lose weight from high fibre intake.
-At the same time, some people tend to benefit more in terms of weight maintenance from increased protein ingestion.

-o Salt intake and blood pressure sensitivity- Higher consumption of salt and how the blood pressure responds to it is partially determined by genetics.
-It may lead to increased blood pressure for some people, whereas others might be indifferent to it.

-o Bitter and sweet taste preference- Genetics is also the reason behind your taste preferences.
+- ♦Micronutrients (Vitamin and mineral) deficiency: The report tells one about their genetic tendency for various vitamin deficiencies and possible health hazards that might arise from it. - ♦ Response to macronutrients: Depending on the genotype, some people with high carbohydrate intake gain more weight than others.
+In contrast, others may lose weight from high fibre intake. - ♦Salt intake and blood pressure sensitivity: Higher consumption of salt and how the blood pressure responds to it is partially determined by genetics.
+It may lead to increased blood pressure for some people, whereas others might be indifferent to it. - ♦Bitter and sweet taste preference: Genetics is also the reason behind your taste preferences.
 High sensitivity to bitterness may make you avoid food such as black coffee.
-If you have a sweet tooth, you will have a more increased need to eat sugary foods and vice versa.

-o Satiety- the feeling of fullness for long hours post a meal.
-Due to genetic variations, people might eat more without feeling satisfied, while another group may feel full from just a small amount of food which may impact their weight.

-o Snacking- Need to eat frequently in between meals.
-Genes also determine whether you crave to munch on something between meals throughout the day.
-People who snack extensively have higher chances of gaining weight depending on their genes.
+If you have a sweet tooth, you will have an increased need to eat sugary foods and vice versa. - ♦Satiety: The feeling of fullness for long hours post a meal.
+Due to genetic variations, people might eat more without feeling satisfied, while others may feel full from just a small amount of food. - ♦Snacking: The need to eat frequently in between meals.
+Genes determine whether you crave to munch on something between meals throughout the day.
+People who snack extensively have higher chances of gaining weight.

-o Bone mineral density (BMD) measures bone minerals present in a particular volume of bone tissues.
-Along with genetics, factors such as age, gender, ethnicity, medications, intake of bone minerals (Calcium & phosphorous), alcohol consumption determine the BMD of a person o Apart from the above-listed factors, a genetic test can also share your response to Green tea intake and if you have the gene marked for weight loss from its consumption, caffeine metabolism, a genetic tendency for food sensitivities like lactose intolerance, amongst many more.
+Bone mineral density (BMD) measures bone minerals present in a particular volume of bone tissues.
+Along with genetics factors such as age, gender, ethnicity, medications and food intake determine the BMD of a person.

+Apart from the above-listed factors, a genetic test can also share your response to Green tea intake and if you have the gene marked for weight loss from its consumption, caffeine metabolism, a genetic tendency for food sensitivities like lactose intolerance, amongst many more.
-& phosphorous), alcohol consumption determine the BMD of a person.

 Hence, a DNA-based diet is one of the best ways to understand your body's needs.
-Thus, all in all, the test will help an individual structure and personalise their diet, weight loss/muscle building regime, or healthysoch
+The test will help an individual structure and personalise the diet, weight loss/muscle building regime, or fitness reasonably.